hadzice24/Spotify_Project/README.md

 # 📊 Spotify Performance Analysis Project

-**Role:** Data Analyst & BI Developer
+**Role:** BI Analyst
 **Tools Used:** Tableau, Google Sheets

 ---

 ## 🎯 Overview

-As a BI Analyst at Spotify, this project focuses on transforming financial and user engagement data into actionable insights for three key stakeholders:
+This project focuses on transforming financial and user engagement data into actionable insights for three key stakeholders:
 - **Sarah (Head of Strategy)**
 - **Mark (Director of Revenue)**
 - **Olivia (VP of Operations)**